Frequently Asked Questions

 Yes, you can request a modification or termination if circumstances change significantly.
 This typically requires filing a motion with the court and may involve another hearing.

 Visit our general page for statistics and policy information.
+For detailed information about ERPOs in Washington visit the Washington State ERPO dashboard.

 If you are experiencing a life threatening emergency: